This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 - Other berries can be substituted for the blackberries.
 We recommend those high in antioxidants such as blueberries, raspberries, or cranberries.

 - Make sure to use at least 1 frozen fruit for a refreshingly cool smoothie.
+These frozen fruits also work perfectly for frozen meal prep smoothie packs if you like prepping ahead.

 Love adding boosts to our families smoothies.
 Anything I can do to provide them with a healthy choice.
 The girls love the color…